maldivien/Coco-to-yolo-downloader/README.md

 ## Run:
 - Update [categories_to_download.txt](https://github.com/maldivien/Coco-to-yolo-downloader/blob/main/categories_to_download.txt) file with category names and calss numbers that you want to add.
-- To download coco dataset:
+- To download coco dataset with limit of 5000 images per class:
 ```
  python3 main.py -o download -l 5000
 ```
-- To download negatives from coco dataset:
+- To download negatives from coco dataset with limit of 1000:
 ```
 python3 main.py -o negatives -l 1000
 ```